karnzx/dotfiles/README.md

 sudo apt install -y curl
 ```

-### Bitwarden data
+### Bitwarden Vault Data

-for keep sensitive file away from public repo
+To keep sensitive files away from the public repository, I use Bitwarden for added security.
+The following secrets are utilized within this setup.

-chezmoi will prompt ask when init, ignore it if not use.
+If you don't use Bitwarden, just ignore any prompts during initialization with Chezmoi. [see.](#looking-for-just-dotfile-configs-and-tools-1)

 #### notes